niHonkage/DocsLearning/en/community/contribution.md

 ### Installing

-Here are the steps to set up Dify for development:
+Here are the steps to set up Fusionworks for development:

 #### 1. Fork this repository